sydniroller/CS1541_Spring2022/projects/1/README.md

 ## Task 2: Enabling Optimizations on the Hazards

 Enable all the hazard avoidance optimizations that were described in the [Configuration Files](#configuration-files) section.
 Be careful that while the optimizations will reduce hazards drastically, there are some hazards that remain even after the optimizations.
+After having completed this step, your five_stage simulator should work identically to the five_stage_solution simulator and all diff tests should pass.

+## Task 3: Analyzing Performance Plots

+**CONSTRUCTION COMPLETE!
+DO TO COMPLETE THE PROJECT 1 RETROSPECTIVE!**

+First, generate the IPC.pdf and IPC_solution.pdf performance plots and verify that they are identical.
+Refer to the [Creating Performance Plots](#creating-performance-plots) section on how to generate these plots.
+Then, answer the Project 1 Retrospective questions by analyzing the plots.
+**If your plot differs from the solution plot due to incomplete implementation, please use the solution plot to answer the questions**.

 ## Source Code